borislavr/qubership-testing-platform-auth-library/README.md

 @EntityAccess.isAdmin()
 ```

 Authorization is considered successful automatically, independently on `@PreAuthorize()` checks, if the user has
 `ATP_ADMIN` role.
 This role is configured and assigned to users in Keycloak admin console.

 ## M2MRestTemplate
-### 1. Add properties into application.properties
+### 1. Add Keycloak properties into application.properties
 ```text
 keycloak.resource=${KEYCLOAK_RESOURCE}
 keycloak.credentials.secret=${KEYCLOAK_SECRET}